10 Biggest Price Target Changes For Wednesday - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-- Goldman Sachs lowered Nielsen Holdings plc NLSN price target from $23 to $17.
-Nielsen shares fell 3.8% to $18.65 in pre-market trading.
+- Cowen & Co. cut Clover Health Investments, Corp.
+CLOV price target from $7 to $3.
+Clover Health Investments shares rose 6.5% to $2.97 in pre-market trading.

 If you are not using this trading strategy, you are leaving money on the table...